docker/docs/docker-cloud/getting-started/deploy-app/10_provision_a_data_backend_for_your_service.md

 including Redis, MongoDB, PostgreSQL, and MySQL.

 You may have noticed that your app has a visit counter that's been disabled up until now.
-In this step you'll add a data backend that your service will use.
-In this specific tutorial we'll use a Redis cache, but most concepts apply to any data backend.
+In this step you add a data backend for your service to use.
+In this specific tutorial we use a Redis cache, but most concepts apply to any data backend.

 ## Provision the service